Discover the missing pieces to your ongoing health and wellbeing.

 Testing takes approximately 15 minutes to administer, with the results provided immediately.
 Your Thyroflex results will then help our practitioners to determine the appropriate treatment, natural medicine, or nutritional advice that would be best suited to improve your thyroid function and overall health and vitality.

-Vega Testing is a, non-invasive electrodermal screening which involves a sensor touching an acupuncture point on the hand.
-The sensor is connected to the Vega which measures energies of homoeopathic vials related to various organs, toxins, systems and emotional issues.
-The information gives the practitioner indications where imbalances, deficiencies and toxicities are in the body.
+Electrodermal screening is a non-invasive tool which involves a sensor touching an acupuncture point on the hand.
+Hamish utilises the tool’s energies of homoeopathic vials related to various organs, toxins, systems and emotional issues to allow him to determine imbalances of vitamin and mineral inadequacies and toxicities in the body.